 Since storage devices today are quite large, RomWBW implements a mechanism called slicing to allow up to 256 8MB filesystems on a single large storage device.
-This allows up to 2GB of usable space on a single media.
-You can think of slices as a way to refer to any of the first 256 8MB chunks of space on a single media.
+This allows up to 2GB of useable space on a single media.
+You can think of slices as a way to refer to the first 256 8MB chunks of space on a single media.

 Of course, the problem is that CP/M-like operating systems have only 16 drive letters (A:-P:) available.
 Under the covers, RomWBW allows you to use any drive letter to refer to any slice of any media.
-The ASSIGN command is allows you to view or change the drive letter mappings at any time.
+The ASSIGN command is provided to allow you to view or change the drive letter mappings at any time.
 At startup, the operating system will automatically allocate a reasonable number of drive letters to the available storage devices.
 The allocation will depend on the number of large storage devices available at boot.
 For example, if you have only one hard disk type media, you will see that 8 drive letters are assigned to the first 8 slices of that media.
 If you have two large storage devices, you will see that each device is allocated four drive letters.

-Referring to slices within a storage device is done by appending a : where device relative slice number from 0-255.
-For example, if you have an IDE device, it will show up as IDE0: in the boot messages meaning the first IDE device.
-To refer to the fourth slice of IDE0, you would type "IDE0:3".
-Here are some examples:
+Referring to slices within a storage device is done by appending a :n where n is the device relative slice number from 0-255.
+For example, if you have an IDE device, it will show up as IDE0: in the boot message meaning the first IDE device.
+To refer to the second slice of IDE0, you would type "IDE0:1".
+So, if I wanted to use drive letter L: to refer to the second slice of IDE0, I could use the command 'ASSIGN L:=IDE0:1'.